Chart Color Schemes

 Population

-As of November 2025, The Gap's population is approximately 18,161, reflecting a 6.2% increase since the 2021 Census which reported a population of 17,099.
-This increase is inferred from ABS estimates showing an estimated resident population of 18,147 in June 2024 and an additional 82 validated new addresses since the Census date.
-The resulting population density ratio is around 1,481 persons per square kilometer, above national averages assessed by AreaSearch.
-The Gap's growth rate of 6.2% positions it within 1.8 percentage points of the SA3 area (8.0%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 83.9% of overall population gains during recent periods.
-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+Based on AreaSearch's analysis, The Gap's population is around 18,161 as of Nov 2025.
+This reflects an increase of 1,062 people since the 2021 Census, which reported a population of 17,099 people.
+The change is inferred from the estimated resident population of 18,147 from the ABS as of June 2024 and an additional 82 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,481 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+The Gap's growth rate of 6.2% since census positions it within 1.8 percentage points of the SA3 area (8.0%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 83.9% of overall population gains during recent periods.

-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering projected demographic shifts, The Gap's population is expected to decline by 63 persons by 2041.
-However, specific age cohorts are anticipated to grow, notably the 85 and over age group, projected to increase by 605 people.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Looking at population projections moving forward, Over this period, projections indicate a decline in overall population, with the area's population expected to decline by 63 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to grow by 605 people.

 Frequently Asked Questions - Population